starfield17/Trash_classification/README.md

 ## Tips
 - (1): The version compatibility of tensorflow is very poor, don't think about training with versions other than python 3.10
 - (2): Don't use cpu to train the model, it's very^2 slow
-##
-- What you are taking for a gift is a problem you have to solve.
-- Genius is what makes us forget the master's talent.
-- Genius is what makes us forget talent.
-- Where genius wears thin skill may show through.
-(Overture to the Mastersingers.)
-- Genius is what makes us unable to see the master's talent.
-- Only where genius wears thin can you see the talent.